phluid61/ruby-experiments/try/README.md

 ### `test(*errs, &block)`

-Evaluates the given block and returns true unless an exception is raised.
+Evaluates the given block and returns its value.
+If an exception is raised during execution, nil is returned instead.

 If `errs` are given, only those exceptions will be trapped, and any others will be raised normally.